 Weather: Almost always below freezing at night with lows near 10F.
 Extremes can range from below freezing in the mornings to the low 60’s in the afternoon.

 Best Western Airport Albuquerque Inn Suites Hotel and Suites

 Phone: (505) 242-7022

 The workshop begins and ends at the Best Western Albuquerque Airport Inn & Suites.
 The lodging at this location is not included in your workshop fee.
-To secure pre- or post-workshop lodging on January 16 and/or January 22, please contact the hotel directly.
-A courtesy block of rooms are available and must be reserved no later than December 17, 2020, to guarantee availability.
+To secure pre- or post-workshop lodging on January 22 and/or January 28, please contact the hotel directly.
+A courtesy block of rooms is available and must be reserved no later than December 20, 2021, to guarantee availability.
 Be sure to mention you are traveling with Arizona Highways PhotoScapes.

 Our first three nights we will be based in Socorro, New Mexico close to Bosque del Apache.
-This lodging is included in your workshop fee based on double occupancy.
-Single room options are available for an additional fee.
+This lodging is included in your workshop fee based on single occupancy.
+Double occupancy permitted for two participants traveling together.
+A discount will be provided.